Trees & Shrubs

-Although we try and maintain a good selection of nursery stock yearlong, we pride ourselves on our selection and knowledge of certain plants.
+Although we try to maintain a good selection of nursery stock yearlong, we pride ourselves on our selection and knowledge of certain plants.
 Quite simply, we carry varieties of plants that other garden nurseries have never even heard of.
 We’re plant enthusiasts too, and love to share our own personal experiences with anything in the field.
-The catalog may take some time to download as it is a large file - please, be patient!

 Ornamental Trees are grown for their beauty and add that finishing touch to the landscape Ornamental trees can be either evergreen or deciduous and have some striking feature of interest, such as unusual bark, colorful berries, beautiful flowers, striking fall color or an interesting shape.

 Shade Trees are the giants of the landscape.
 Proper selection will enhance a home’s appearance and increase property value while reflecting the homeowner’s style and personality.
 Let our trained nursery professionals assist you in selecting the perfect tree or shrub to complete your landscape.

 Flowering Shrubs add color and texture to the landscape.
 New, improved varieties are introduced every year and include options for sun or shade.